Hackerdude374/DiaBeat/README.md

 ## Setting up the App

+Navigate to Visual Studio Code (VSCode) and make sure you are running it as an administrator.

 1. run git pull in the main directory of the project (in my case its Diabeat) to get the latest changes.
  ```
  git pull